-I go back to Quebec and my French doesn’t have the Quebecois accent,” she says.
-“Yet in Alberta I’m not English, either.
+“I go back to Quebec, and my French doesn’t have the Quebecois accent,” she says.
+“Yet in Alberta, I’m not English either.
 There’s this feeling that I don’t really belong to one or the other.
-Imagine the tension, the culture shock, other students feel when they come from way farther away."
+Imagine the tension and the culture shock other students feel when they come from much farther away."

 Gagnon’s research interests lie in developing effective assessment practices for English language learners.
-“Most ELL students already have literacies, they’re just not in English,” she says.
+“Most ELL students already have literacies; they’re just not in English,” she says.
 “If we can access what they know and transfer those literacies to the classroom, even if we don’t speak their languages, it makes for better assessment of where they are in content subject areas.”

 Gagnon is also interested in studying the experiences and perceptions of second language learners in Alberta.
 She encourages her ELL students to talk and write about their lives.
-“They’re going to succeed much better in English if we hear and make room for their stories, language and culture,” she says.
+“They’re going to succeed much better in English if we hear and make room for their stories, language, and culture,” she says.

 Make a difference in teaching and education!
 Learn more about uLethbridge graduate programs in the Faculty of Education.